karthik101/30loops-user-docs/30loops-user-docs/quickstart.rst

 The first step has to happen only once at the beginning.
 Creating an app configures it on our platform.
 You can configure different aspects of your app, and configure which add on resources should be used.
-You can always update your the configuration of your app later on.
+You can always update the configuration of your app later on.
 To create an app use the following
 command:

 .. code-block:: bash